 Tango Is a Feeling

 Defining feelings is no simple task.
 They span a vast spectrum—emotions, sentiments, moods, daydreams, euphoria, sorrow, excitement, and even the elusive duende.
 In essence, tango evokes a unique state of mind—one in which we feel most alive: exuberant, creative, fluent, eloquent, and fulfilled.
-Yet this state is often fleeting and elusive.
-It can arise unbidden, unpredictably—or not at all, even when we long for it.
+Yet this state is often fleeting and unpredictable.
+It can arise unbidden—or not at all, even when we long for it.
 Still, anyone who has truly felt it knows its power.
 For many of us, that feeling is what makes tango so profoundly addictive (see The Psychology in Tango).

-Dancing tango is akin to holding a baby in your arms, singing a lullaby while gently rocking her to sleep, or resting comfortably in a parent’s embrace, swayed tenderly by a hymn into a dream.
-Tango is warm.
-It’s safe.
-It’s shared.
-Its music, its embrace, and its rhythmic movement combine to cast a hypnotic spell, carrying us to a place so blissful we hesitate to return when the tanda ends (see The Cradle Effect).
-Yes, steps are necessary—but only to serve the embrace, to keep us moving together.
-Tango mirrors a real-life relationship: full of challenges, but sustained by unity, support, trust, and love.
-It demands surrender, devotion, and the courage to stay connected (see Tango Is a Relationship).
+Dancing tango is akin to cradling a baby in your arms, singing a lullaby as you gently rock her to sleep, or resting in a parent’s embrace, swayed tenderly by a hymn into a dream.
+Tango is warmth.
+It is safety.
+It is shared.
+Its music, its embrace, and its rhythmic movement weave a hypnotic spell, transporting us to a place so blissful we hesitate to return when the tanda ends (see The Cradle Effect).
+Yes, steps are necessary—but only as servants of the embrace, keeping us moving together as one.

 No comments: